 Investment in subsidiary is shown at cost.
 Where an indication of impairment exists, the recoverable amount of the investment is assessed.
-Where the carrying amount is greater than the estimated recoverable amount, it is written down immediately to its recoverable amount and the difference is charged to the statement of comprehensive income.
-On disposal of an investment, the difference between the net disposal proceeds and the carrying amount is charged or credited to profit or loss.
+Where the carrying amount is greater than the estimated recoverable amount, it is written down immediately to its recoverable amount and the difference is charged to the statement of profit or loss and other comprehensive income.
+On disposal of an investment, the difference between the net disposal proceeds and the carrying amount is charged or credited to the statement of profit or loss and other comprehensive income.

-(c) Investment in associate
+(d) Investment in associate